ASilentBond/Documentation/FAQ.md

 # What should I do if I forgot my password?

-**Answer:** If you've forgotten your password, don't worry; you can reset it easily by following these steps:
+If you've forgotten your password, don't worry; you can reset it easily by following these steps:

 1. On the game's login screen, look for a "Forgot Password?" or "Reset Password" option.